Why Choose an Independent School

 How will an independent school education prepare my child for the “real world” in a 21st century society?

 Independent schools increasingly adhere to the following values and skills that, according to Pat Bassett, Past President of NAIS, are crucial for success in the 21st century: Collaboration, Communication, Creativity, Critical Thinking, Character Education and Cosmopolitism, or the understanding of global communities.
 In the fall 2011 edition of Independent School, an NAIS publication, an article entitled “Independent Schools: A Well-rounded Preparation for College and Beyond”, cites impressive comparative statistics between public and independent school graduates.
 For example, demonstration of a high degree of open-mindedness and tolerance (66% Ind school vs 58% public school), creativity (60% vs 54%) and leadership (63% vs 60%) are a few examples where independent school graduates outperform their public school graduate peers.
 Independent school graduates appear to have acquired many skills that will enable them to look beyond the school campus and interact with the world at large.

 What other questions should we be asking as we contemplate this decision?

 Finally, ask for the names of parents with whom you can speak.
 If you are looking for an upper school, ask for the most recent senior class profile, which will provide a list of colleges where graduates have been accepted.
-How much guidance is provided each student and when does the college guidance process begin?
+Inquire about how much guidance is provided to each student and when the college guidance process begins.
 Ask about the school’s philosophy, core values and mission, and how these were developed.
 With regards to curriculum, how extensive are course offerings?
 Ask about professional affiliations for faculty, coaches and administrators.
 What about accreditations?

 Is enrolling my child in an independent school a good investment?